TOGAF® ADM Phase C – Develop the Application Architecture

 • DODAF's Information Needlines pull out all required information flows.
 It doesn't matter if the node is a person, an organization, or a system.
 Information will flow in and out.
 The fastest way to eliminate automation is to put manual steps in the middle of an information flow.

-Application Architecture Models Aligned to Enterprise Architecture Purpose
+Application Architecture Models Aligned to Enterprise Architecture Use Case

-The level of question you are answering with your business architecture will drive use of different business architecture models.
+The level of question you are answering with your application architecture will drive use of different application architecture models.
 For example, Architecture to support Portfolio often won't develop a Value Chain model.
 Instead, a Value Chain will usually be superior architecture and constrain your freedom.

 Architecture to Support Strategy Architecture to Support Portfolio Architecture to Support Project Architecture to Support Solution Delivery